Hrothen/hrothen.github.com/_posts/2014-09-05-lets-build-a-browser-engine-in-haskell.md

 type Node = NTree NodeType
 ```

 All that's left to do is define our node types.
 We already have a full definition for `Text`, it just holds a `String`, `Element` holds an `ElementData` however, which consists of a name, and a hashmap of attributes (which we'll represent with Strings), imaginatively named `AttrMap`.
-Efficient maps can be annoying to write in Haskell, so we'll import a HashMap from `containers`.
+Efficient maps can be annoying to write in Haskell, so we'll import a HashMap from `unordered-containers`.

 ```haskell
 import qualified Data.HashMap.Strict as HM